A Complete Guide to Travellers SIM Cards in Wallis and Futuna

 The main phone network provider in Wallis and Futuna is the Service des Postes et Télécommunications (SPT).
 SPT operates the local mobile network, called Manuia, and offers SIM cards, mobile/4G top-ups, and internet packages (also sold at convenience stores).

-While some international SIM cards or travel eSIMs may claim coverage, buying a local SIM from SPT is usually the most straightforward and cost-effective option.
+And, no, international SIM cards or travel eSIMs are going to cover Wallis and Futuna, so buying a local SIM from SPT is usually the most straightforward and cost-effective option.

 How to Get an Wallis and Futuna SIM Card